 In the grand scope of the history of medicine, the relationship between doctors and patients has changed quite a bit in recent decades.
 For a long time, physicians were the authority on health.

-To allay fears, tobacco brands hired throat “doctors” (that is, models dressed in white coats) to explain that dust, germs or a lack of menthol were to blame, not the cigs themselves.
-The tobacco companies capitalized on the public’s trust of physicians in order to quell concerns about the dangers of smoking.
+To allay fears, tobacco brands hired throat “doctors” (that is, models dressed in white coats) to explain that dust, germs, or a lack of menthol were to blame, not the cigs themselves.
+The tobacco companies capitalized on the public’s trust in physicians in order to quell concerns about the dangers of smoking.

 The advertising firm that promoted Lucky Strikes had sent physicians free cartons of cigarettes and asked them whether Lucky Strikes were less irritating to ‘sensitive and tender’ throats.
 The company claimed that its toasting process made its cigarettes a smoother smoke.

 By the mid-1930s, Lucky Strike had some competition.
 A new advertising campaign for Philip Morris referred to research conducted by physicians.
 One ad claimed that after prescribing Philip Morris brand cigarettes to patients with irritated throats, “every case of irritation cleared completely or definitely improved.”

 Physicians were also not immune to the addiction of cigarettes and tobacco products and tobacco companies knew it.
-Many physicians still doubted that there was a wide-spread connection between smoking and disease.
-Instead it was believed that only certain individuals’ health was affected by smoking; it was thought to be a case-by-case situation.
+Many physicians still doubted that there was a widespread connection between smoking and disease.
+Instead, it was believed that only certain individuals’ health was affected by smoking; it was thought to be a case-by-case situation.

 Although the ads still pictured physicians proclaiming cigarettes to be less irritating, they also now encouraged consumers to test the cigarettes themselves: “The test was really fun!
 Every Camel tasted so good!
 And I didn’t need my doctor’s report to know Camels are mild!”.